infinitewarp/Pokemon-Go-Bot-Working-Hack-API/README.md

 Niantic may ban you if you run the bot while signed in through your phone.

+## Important Announcement
+If your bot stops working all of a sudden and doesn't move, input your latitude and longitude manually in pokebot.py.
+This happened because there is a limit to how many calls you can make for the API.
+Also, I won't be able to respond to all issues asap, due to the busy schedule ahead of me.
+I may go back to this project in a week or two.
+Cheers!

 ## Changes and updates
 1. Now you can hatch and incubate eggs.
 In order to do this, change step size in the config.json file to like 1 or 2 or something like that.
 Step size corresponds to the meters traveled per server call.
 2. Terminal/CMD output is so much more cleaner